-Loosely Constructed is an installation and assemblage of photo-based materials created as an effort to understand and represent myself as unfinished, and as an amalgamation of the people, places, and things around me.
+Loosely Constructed is an installation and assemblage of photo-based materials created as an effort to understand and represent myself as an amalgamation of the people, places, and things around me.
 The central piece (titled "Loosely Constructed") is created from an old wooden frame, silk, a silver gelatin print, and thread.
 Around the central piece are placed lightboxes with photos taken on slide film, described below.

 "Loosely Constructed" Isolated central piece.

 Slide film is an opportunity to create and present an original object.
 I began to shoot slide film to document familiar people, places, and things after realizing my family's photo albums ended when my parents bought a digital camera.
 I wanted to hold a physical record of things from my personal life I found important.
 I then started to create multiple exposures as a metaphor for bringing these things physically together.
 I take these images as snapshots, where I focus on finding something important within the frame more than worrying about composition and other formal elements.